mlflow/mlflow/.github/pull_request_template.md

 <!--
 If you're unsure about what to test, where to add tests, or how to run tests, please feel free to ask.
 We'd be happy to help.
 -->
-- [ ] I've written tests for this PR using an MLflow-adopted testing framework (`pytest` for Python, `JUnit` for Java, `testthat` for R, or `jest` for JavaScript).
-- [ ] I've manually confirmed the proposed changes work properly.
+- [ ] I have written tests (not required for typo or doc fix) and confirmed the proposed feature/bug-fix/change works.

 <!--
-Please describe how you manually confirmed the proposed changes work properly.
+Please describe how you confirmed the proposed feature/bug-fix/change works.
 For example, if you fixed an MLflow client API, you could attach the code that didn't work prior to the fix but works now, or if you added a new feature on MLflow UI, you could attach a video that demonstrates the feature.
 -->

 ## Does this PR change the documentation?